 One person I’m happy to have discovered is Lauren Toyota of Hot for Food (go get her book, it’s awesome)… and through her videos/IG stories, I also came to know Timothy of Mississippi Vegan and his insanely gorgeous Instagram account.
 Later, Timothy and I connected because it turns out that we share the same book publisher.

 Fast forward – his book, Mississippi Vegan – is out today(!) and it’s a stunner!
 It’s packed with primarily southern-inspired vegan recipes, and they all look so delicious!
 There’s vegan gumbo (four versions, actually), “sausage” biscuits, fried popcorn tofu po’boys, slow-cooked red beans & rice, and a ton more.
 I chose to make this Oyster Mushroom Soup.
 I suppose it’s not terribly southern, but it sounded ridiculously delicious, and it was!

-I love brothy mushroom soups, and when I saw the ingredients for this one – lemongrass, ginger, miso, etc – I had to make it because it’s full of so many of my favorite things.
+I love brothy mushroom soups, and when I saw the ingredients for this particular mushroom soup recipe – lemongrass, ginger, miso, etc – I had to make it because it’s full of so many of my favorite things.

 In the book, Timothy often uses unlikely ingredients to build rich umami flavors (kombu, various types of mushrooms, etc)… but he also mentions that you can still make the recipes if you don’t have one or two of the ingredients called for.
-After making this recipe, I can tell you that it’s packed with a ton of wonderful flavor, but it would absolutely still be delicious if you had tamari but no miso, or if you didn’t have kombu, or if you had cremini mushrooms instead of fancy oyster mushrooms.
+After making this mushroom soup recipe, I can tell you that it’s packed with a ton of wonderful flavor, but it would absolutely still be delicious if you had tamari but no miso, or if you didn’t have kombu, or if you had cremini mushrooms instead of fancy oyster mushrooms.